skip to content

 How does the proxy ballot work?

 A proxy ballot is a document that allows a shareholder to appoint another person to vote on their behalf at a shareholder meeting.
 The person appointed is typically a senior executive of the company.
+Proxy ballots are often used during annual elections to vote on the board of directors and other significant corporate matters.

 Scroll to Top